Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Main Section**

-The Main Section was tested for
+The Main Section was tested for:

 1. Responsiveness across all device sizes.